Sedation Dentistry in Oak Creek

 For maximum comfort

 We understand that dental appointments aren’t typically the best part of a patient’s day.
-But we go above and beyond to make sure you are as comfortable and relaxed as possible during your visit.
+But we go above and beyond to make sure you are as comfortable and relaxed as possible during your visit with our Oak Creek dental office.

 Whether you have dental anxiety, fear about your upcoming visits, or if you will be undergoing extensive treatment, we have sedation options that will make your procedure as painless and easy as possible.
 Dr. Saleki will discuss your needs and the reasons you are considering sedation dentistry to help you decide which option is right for you.